Toora, Victoria: Surrounding area

 Further inland, the spectacular countryside continues to offer new views at every turn.
 North of Toora beyond Mt.
 Best and Mt.
 Fatigue is the beautiful Gunyah Gunyah Forest which is home to huge mountain ash, colourful beeches, wattles and magnificent tree ferns.
 The sounds of the lyre birds are always present.
 This timber reserve of 2,000 acres backs onto the scenic Grand Ridge Road which meanders across the full length of the Strzelecki Ranges.

 Nearby Agnes Falls are the tallest in Victoria and easily accessible to the thousands of visitors who each year come to the Strzelecki Ranges and Wilsons Promontory.

 A round trip along the scenic route from Toora brings you down to the sea again via Welshpool to Port Welshpool where the Long Jetty has recently been added to the Heritage List.

 The district is rich in maritime history with small fishing fleets operating from Port Welshpool, Port Franklin and Port Albert while cray boats work from Walkerville.

 A boat ramp at Toora gives access to Corner Inlet and is a short drive from Port Franklin, Yarram, Waratah Bay and many ports off the South Gippsland Highway.

 Turtons Creek north of nearby Foster, once rich in alluvial gold, is now a naturalist’s paradise of tree fern gullies and lyrebirds.

 The town today

 It has recently become known for the Toora Wind Farm, consisting of 12 large wind-powered turbines above the town.
 The Great Southern Rail Trail bike trail also passes through Toora from Leongatha.

 The town has an Australian Rules football team (Toora and District) competing in the Alberton Football League.

+Toora Football Club won the 1906 and 1911 South Gippsland Football Association premierships.

 Toora has a number of local facilities including a caravan park and heated swimming pool.

+Viplus Dairy Has been in Toora since 2015 and prior to Covid had over 150 local residents as Employees.